cipherlab-poly/Anchors-signals-MCTS/README.md

 This repository implements the algorithm introduced in our paper:
-- Tzu-yi Chiu, Jérôme Le Ny, and Jean Pierre David, **"Temporal Logic Explanations for Dynamic Decision Systems using Anchors and Monte Carlo Tree Search"**,
+- Tzu-Yi Chiu, Jérôme Le Ny, and Jean Pierre David, **Temporal Logic Explanations for Dynamic Decision Systems using Anchors and Monte Carlo Tree Search**,
 *The journal of Artificial Intelligence (AIJ)*,
 [under review] 2022